 Literacy difficulties have a significant impact on a person’s life.
 Children with literacy difficulties may have problems with academic performance, peer relationships and self-esteem.
 Children unable to read or write at adequate levels are at risk for limited employment opportunities or unemployment.
 Research has shown that getting help for literacy problems early can prevent those problems becoming more severe.
 Some children may show signs of potential difficulties before they reach school age.
 Addressing these issues before your child starts school may reduce or eliminate these problems.
 These signs include, delayed hearing loss identification, delayed speech and language development or a family history of literacy learning difficulties.

-If you need any more information on hearing, speech and language development or are concerned with your child’s hearing, speech-language or literacy development, please contact our friendly local staff directly on (07) 4952 4649 or email us at firstname.lastname@example.org to make an appointment for a comprehensive diagnostic hearing test.
+If you would like further information on hearing, speech and language development or are concerned with your child’s hearing, speech-language or literacy development, please contact our friendly local staff directly on (07) 4952 4649 or email us at firstname.lastname@example.org to make an appointment for a comprehensive diagnostic hearing test.